becomingbabyman/cause/README.md

 - [x] ⏳ Basic merge and weft (time travel) functions.
 Needs revision.
 - [x] 🗺 Implement `CausalMap`
 - [x] ƛ Implement common Clojure collection protocols in CLJ(S) for CausalList and CausalMap
 - [x] 🏎 Do some profiling and improve the performance of the weave function in particular.
 There is much more tuning to be done, but a doubling of performance was achievable with only minor changes.
-This mostly came from me stupidly using `last` instead of `peek`.
 - [x] 🥞 Add transaction support to the data model via `tx-index`
 - [x] ✅ Full test coverage for collection protocol implementations
 - [x] ƛ EDN -> Causal transformation function
-- [ ] 🥞 Transaction helper functions e.g. a `transact` fn might automatically increment the tx-index when inserting a sequence of values
+- [x] 🥞 Transaction helper functions e.g. a `transact` fn might automatically increment the tx-index when inserting a sequence of values
-  - [ ] Transactions should also weave contiguous sequences in O(n+m) instead of the current O(n*m), where n is all woven nodes and m is nodes in the transaction.
+  - [x] Transactions should also weave contiguous sequences in O(n+m) instead of the current O(n*m), where n is all woven nodes and m is nodes in the transaction.
-- [ ] ⏳ History helper functions e.g. `undo`, `redo`, get `history` for use in a timeline / changelog, `reset` to a point in the history.
-There is a logical order to all nodes, for performance this will probably want to be stored as an additional vector inside the causal tree data type.
+- [x] ⏳ History helper functions e.g. `undo`, `redo`, get `history` for use in a timeline / changelog, `reset` to a point in the history.
+There is a logical order to all nodes, for performance this will probably want to be stored as an additional vector inside the causal base data type.
+  - [x] Add new history specific special-keywords to distinguish between time travel operations and generic `hide` tombstones
-- [ ] ⫷ Nested collection helper functions
+- [x] ⫷ Nested collection helper functions
-  - [ ] Shared lamport-ts between collections
+  - [x] Shared lamport-ts between collections
-  - [ ] Transacting across multiple collections
+  - [x] Transacting across multiple collections
-  - [ ] History across multiple collections
+  - [x] History across multiple collections
+  - [x] Share site-ids between nested collections for easier blame tracking
 - [ ] 👋 Improved merge / sync functions.
 Particularly ways to conveniently sync E2E over a distributed p2p network.
 Add examples using common packages that support (WebSockets, WebWorkers and WebRTC).
 Helper functions to make the integration simpler.
   - [ ] Also make some decisions around chattiness and ideal distributed network topologies.
 Hopefully this can be in the form of a recommended library, but some of the decisions might be specific to distributing a causal tree across many clients
 - [ ] ✅ Generative property based E2E tests with nested collections that share history
   - [ ] Are changes commutative, associative and idempotent regardless of network latency
   - [ ] Can clients recover from errors and potentially request more data if they don't have the nodes they need to perform a merge
   - [ ] Have a way to simulate merge times.
 E.g. Merging S sites with N nodes each will take T milliseconds in CLJS.
 This should probably be available directly on the CLI so consumers of this package can easily estimate their loads.
+- [ ] 🧹 Consider replacing positional semantics where reasonable.
+Ids benefit from being vecs due to sorting, but nodes could probably be maps `{:id :cause :value}`
 - [ ] ♳ Last chance to make major changes to API
 - [ ] 🚀 Publish 0.1.0 as an initial release to Clojars
   - [ ] Make sure tools-deps still works with filesytem and vcs too